Why you, KiteGen, developed such ambitious energy technology, when wind turbines and Photovoltaics are already available and mature?

 How large is a KiteGen power plant and coul be installed offshore?

 It depends of the configuration.
-A wind farm of 9 KiteGen Stem, with a total nominal power of 27 MW, cover a square area of 2,5 ha.
-In the Carousel configuration the generator ring of a 100 MW power plant has a diameter of approx. 1,000 m.
+A wind farm of 9 KiteGen Stem, with a total nominal power of 27 MW, has a total footprint of 1000 square meters, it require an area of 9 ha and a reserved area of 1 square km of land free from infrastructures, woods, pasturage or agricultural field are suitable.
+In the Carousel configuration the generator ring of a 1 GW power plant has a diameter of 1,800 m.

 How much energy does a KiteGen power plant produce?